The Classical and Medieval Worlds

 Hispanic Cultures in Film and Literature

 Offered concurrently with L 115.
 This course introduces students to narrative film and literature from the Hispanic world, with an emphasis on the hero figure.
 It also takes up hybridization and transculturation in the Americas, specifically in Mexico, Peru, and Cuba, as well as film and narratives of Spain from the Civil War to the present.
 Conducted in Spanish. (a) Basics of Hispanic films and narratives, and their socio-cultural roots (b) Hybridization and mestizo cultures in the Hispanic world (c) The last century in Hispanic film and narrative.
 Each term can be taken independently.
 Students who write papers in Spanish may enroll in this class as L 115.
+Not offered 2023-24.

 Topics in French Culture

 Offered concurrently with L 116.
 Hum 105 and Hum 116 given in alternate years.
 The course focuses on contemporary France.
 Topics may include France and the European Union; political parties and elections; family life; social protection; religion; education; media and technology.
 Conducted in French.
 Students who write papers in French may enroll in this class as L 116.
+Not offered 2023-24.

 Selected Topics in Humanities

 This is an advanced humanities course on a specialized topic in some area of the humanities.
 It is usually taught by new or visiting faculty.
 The course may be re-taken for credit except as noted in the course announcement.
 Limited to 15 students.
 See registrar's announcement for details.